rstudio/pins-r/README.md

-You can use [RStudio](https://www.rstudio.com/products/rstudio/) and [RStudio Connect](https://www.rstudio.com/products/connect/) to discover and share content within your organization with ease.
+You can use [RStudio](https://www.rstudio.com/products/rstudio/) and [RStudio Connect](https://www.rstudio.com/products/connect/) to discover and share resources within your organization with ease.

-To enable new boards, you can use [RStudio’s Data Connections](https://blog.rstudio.com/2017/08/16/rstudio-preview-connections/) to start a new ‘pins’ connection and then selecting which board to connect to:
+To enable new boards, you can use [RStudio’s Data Connections](https://blog.rstudio.com/2017/08/16/rstudio-preview-connections/) to start a new ‘pins’ connection and then select which board to connect
+to:

 <center>